MarkDickinson/mvs38j_utils/linux/README.txt

                            job output as well as the text output.
-                           Can be used standalone to convert text files to PDF files but line/column sizes I have tries to tweak for lineflow output.
+                           Can be used standalone to convert text files to PDF files but line/column sizes I have tried to tweak for lineflow output.

-marks_tk3                - LINUX headless startup/shutdown of a TK3
+marks_tk4minus           - LINUX headless startup/shutdown of a TK4-
                            system using screen and c3270.
-Push the power on button on the server and five minutes later from any remote client you can logon to tso.
-                           or ssh to the server and use 'screen' to directly connect to the backgrounded
-                           application sessions on the server
+Push the power on button on the server and five minutes later from any remote client you can logon to tso, or ssh to the server and use 'screen' to directly connect to the backgrounded application sessions on the server

 printer_interface.sh     - bash script to process text streams from
                            a hercules printer into unique job files.